flourishing-designer/alx-low_level_programming/0x01-variable_if_else_while/README.md

-C variable if else while
+solutions to if else while project